deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 ```
 and choose localhost.
 Otherwise there will be an error when creating the metadata image.

-if juju bootstrap doesnt work use:
+if `juju bootstrap` doesnt work use:

 ```
 dpkg-reconfigure -p medium lxd
 ```

-and approve the steps till ipv6 configuration (decline this).
+and approve the steps till ipv6 configuration (decline this) to create a local controller.

-In order to use an image, juju needs to create some metadata for it first.
+In order to use an image, juju needs to create metadata for it first.

 We create a directory for metadata with the following command: